Akira P. Shah

-Most recently, I attained a Master of Research (MRes) degree in Anthropology at University College London (UCL), and previous to that, a Master of Arts (MA) degree in Japanese Studies at the School of Oriental and African Studies (SOAS), both with distinction.
-Recent research includes a socio-cognitive anthropological examination over the construction, maintenance, and re-negotiation of racialized, and culturalized social minority populations in Japan, and the pervasive, yet often ambiguous binarized distinctions between the ideas of the ‘foreign’ and ‘native.’
+I completed a Master of Research (M.Res.) degree in Anthropology at University College London (UCL) in 2019 and a Master of Arts (M.A.) degree in Japanese Studies at the School of Oriental and African Studies (SOAS) in 2018, both with distinction.
+M.Res. research concerned a socio-cognitive study over the construction, maintenance, and negotiation of certain racialized and / or culturalized social minority populations in Japanese societies.

 akira.shah [at] anthro.ox.ac.uk